 Annual/Semi-Annual Reports: Additional information about each Fund's investments is available in the respective Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
 In the annual report you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance.
 In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.

-You can obtain free copies of these documents, request other information or make general inquiries about the Fund by contacting the Funds at c/o U.S. Bank Global Fund Services, P.O.
-Box 701, Milwaukee, Wisconsin 53201-0701 or by calling 1-800-617-0004.
+You can obtain free copies of these documents, request other information or make general inquiries about the Funds by calling 1-800-617-0004.

 Shareholder reports and other information about the Funds are available: